A Nexen process operator standing in front of the SAGD Inlet Area.

-- $2,500 CAD per year for degrees, diplomas or certificates
+- $2,500 CAD per year towards tuition and other expenses for degrees, diplomas or certificates;

-- Tenable for up to four years or until the first degree/diploma is obtained, whichever occurs first
+- tenable for up to 4 years or until first degree/diploma is obtained, whichever occurs first;

-- Tenable for up to two years or until the first certificate is obtained, whichever occurs first
+- tenable for up to 2 years or until first certificate is obtained, whichever occurs first.

-- $750 CAD for each period of apprenticeship technical training (classroom studies) for up to four years or until the apprenticeship program is completed or until the applicant has received a maximum of $3,000, whichever occurs first
+- $750 CAD towards tuition and other expenses for each period of apprenticeship technical training (classroom studies) tenable for up to 4 years or until the apprenticeship program is completed or until the applicant has received a maximum of $3,000, whichever occurs first.